dcgc/dcgc.io/podcast-notes.md

 how about this for buzz word.
 Autonomous SOC

 Perhaps we should advocate for changing the software development lifecycle to show 'marketing' after each iteration.... to set the expectation?

-Vendors: outright lying is outright lying.
-But if you are falling for it, you deserve it.
-If you onboard a tool that detracts the security of the company, wastes money and time, and deviates from the mission and direction of the company, that is on you.

 Proof of Value instead of Proof of Concept.